-5.20 Outliers
+5.21 Outliers

 While collinearity diagnostics look for problems in the regression model due to relationships between predictors, outlier (this section) and influence (next section) diagnostics look for problems due to individual observations (cases).

 An outlier is an individual observation with a very large residual.
-“Large” here means large in magnitude – either very positive and very negative residuals could be outliers.
+“Large” here means large in magnitude – either very positive or very negative residuals could be outliers.
 Outliers are not necessarily extreme in either the outcome (\(Y\)) or any of the predictors (\(X\)).
 What makes an observation an outlier in regression is that the observed value is far from the predicted value.
-For example, in the top left panel in Figure 5.44, the filled in point is extreme in both the \(X\) and \(Y\) directions but is close to the line; therefore, its residual is small and it is not a regression outlier.
-In the top right and bottom left panels, the filled in point has a typical \(X\) or \(Y\) value, respectively, but is an outlier since it is far from the line.
+For example, in the top left panel in Figure 5.45, the filled-in point is extreme in both the \(X\) and \(Y\) directions but is close to the line; therefore, its residual is small and it is not a regression outlier.
+In the top right and bottom left panels, the filled-in point has a typical \(X\) or \(Y\) value, respectively, but is an outlier since it is far from the line.
 In the bottom right panel, the point is extreme in both the \(X\) and \(Y\) directions and is far from the line, but what makes it an outlier is being far from the line.

-5.20.1 Impact of outliers
+5.21.1 Impact of outliers

-5.20.2 Diagnosis of outliers
+5.21.2 Diagnosis of outliers

 To diagnose and visualize outliers, we will (a) conduct a statistical test for outliers and (b) highlight the outliers in a plot of Studentized residuals vs. fitted values.

-Example 5.1 (continued): Look for outliers in the model with the Box-Cox transformed outcome (fit.ex5.1.trans).
+Example 5.1 (continued): Look for outliers in the model with the Box-Cox transformed outcome (fit.ex5.1.trans

-We start by carrying out a statistical test for outliers using car::outlierTest() (Fox, Weisberg, and Price 2023; Fox and Weisberg 2019).
-This tests each Studentized residual to see how likely we are to observe such an extreme value if the errors were truly normally distributed.
+(Fox, Weisberg, and Price 2023; Fox and Weisberg 2019).
+This tests each Studentized residual to see how likely we are to observe such an extreme value if the errors were truly \(t\) distributed.
 While large outliers are rare, they are less rare in larger samples.
-Therefore, a Bonferroni adjustment (see Section 5.23) is used to account for the increased chance of observing rare outcomes in larger samples.
-Observations are considered outliers if their Bonferroni p is less than .05.
+Therefore, a Bonferroni adjustment (see Section 5.24) is used to account for the increased chance of observing rare outcomes in larger samples.
+Observations are considered outliers if their Bonferroni p

 # Outlier test